ruanpasta/about-me/README.md

 # About-me

 > In this project I'll go to create my portfolio.
-Here you can se some information about me and my skills and also some projects that I developed.
+Here you can see some information about me and my skills and also some projects that I developed.

 Links:
  - 📃 [Notion](https://www.notion.so/ruanpasta-website-7f0318ddf62a40e88ef5747ff71f3e53)